richmahn/en_tn/rev/front/intro.md

 Since early Christian times, scholars have interpreted Revelation differently.
 Some scholars think John described events that happened during his time.
 Some scholars think John described events happening from his time until the return of Jesus.
 Other scholars think John described events that will happen in a short period of time just before Christ returns.

 Translators will not need to decide how to interpret the book before they translate it.
-Translators should leave the prophecies in the tenses that are used in the ULB.
+Translators should leave the prophecies in the tenses that are used in the ULT.

 #### Are there any other books in the Bible like Revelation? ####